dragan-stepanovic/DragansCommitNotation/README.md

 The easier and faster it is to commit, the more often I'll do it, the smaller the changes I'll be making.
 In Lean terms, this commit notation reduces batch transaction cost which enables smaller batches and more frequent integration.

+Nice thing about refactorings (initially described in Martin Fowler's [Refactoring book](https://martinfowler.com/books/refactoring.html)) is that you (most often) need only two letters to represent them.

 <img width="865" alt="image" src="https://github.com/dragan-stepanovic/DragansCommitNotation/assets/332947/803fcc19-0121-49d9-82e6-42394659d8a0">

 #### Rename